 A therapist might be the best solution.
-Professional treatment will show them what is normal and what is abusive behavior and teach them how to communicate with the people they love and care.
+Professional treatment will show them what is normal and what is abusive behavior and teach them how to communicate with the people they love and care for.

-Trying to have a reasonable conversation about their behavior can also be helpful in some cases, but in most cases verbal abusers don’t understand the reason, then it becomes very hard for you to accomplish this.
+Trying to have a reasonable conversation about their behavior can also be helpful in some cases, but in most cases, verbal abusers don’t understand the reason or have a clear answer to what is verbal harassment, then it becomes very hard for you to accomplish this.

 How to respond to verbal abuse

-If nothing works and all your attempts to work things out fail, think about leaving before it’s too late.
+If nothing works and all your attempts to work things out fail, think about leaving the verbally abusive person before it’s too late.

 Doing it all by yourself can seem extremely daunting especially if you are financially dependent on a verbally abusive spouse or have children with them.